 Memories Of Cuba

-The drinks in the collage above are the Cuba Libres I sipped in Cuba when I first arrived, it's called "research"!
+Cuba Libre cocktails in this photo collage are from my trip to Cuba when I first arrived in Havana.
+It is culinary "research"!
 There are so many things to love about Cuba, it is an intoxicating country of contrasts.
 Of course, you know about the colorful classic cars and cigars.
 Some of my favorite memories are that Cubans love their families, and take their time doing things.
 They have extremely talented artists, and everyone works at something.
-There is no "fast service", nothing is rushed.
+"Fast service" is not part of the Cuban way, there is no rush.
 You wait for food and drink, but it's worth the wait.

 The food was surprisingly delicious, I tried many dishes in the 3 weeks of my travels, and there are strong Spanish and French influences in their cuisine.
 Some of my favorite dishes were; Croquettes, Paella, Cuban Sandwich, Malangas "fritters", Tapas, Ajicao (Cuba's national dish), Ropa Vieja-shredded beef, and Congri -mixed black beans and rice.

 The internet was quite undependable, but we loved the disconnect.
-Everything is swept so clean, and the Cuban people are so kind and take pride in their homes with lovely gardens.
+Everything is so clean, and the Cuban people are so kind and take pride in their homes with lovely gardens.
 The older buildings are sometimes crumbling, and I saw one literally held up by old trees that grew inside the structure.
-When they finally fall, a new park is usually created for the neighborhood to gather.
+Homes and buildings do occasionally collapse, so they clear the land and new parks are ready for the neighborhood to gather and socialize.
 It is common to see Cuban neighbors sharing a bottle of rum, no cups or ice just sipping it, listening to great music, and always dancing.